signaldatascience/R-curriculum/src/week4/day2/regression-trees.md

 Second, when using the `predict()` function on a random forest model, there is an [important point](http://stats.stackexchange.com/a/66546/115666) to keep in mind.
 Suppose that we've run `rf = randomForest(y ~ x, df)` and we want to evaluate the RMSE associated with that fit.
 To that end, we'd like to generate predictions on the original dataset.
 We can run one of two commands:

-1. `predict(rf)`, which will make redictions for each data point only with trees which weren't trained on that data point, thereby allowing us to calculate a generalizable *out-of-bag error*, and
+1. `predict(rf)`, which will make predictions for each data point only with trees which weren't trained on that data point, thereby allowing us to calculate a generalizable *out-of-bag error*, and

 2. `predict(rf, df)`, which will use the *entire tree* and seem to indicate severe problems with overfitting if we calculate the associated RMSE.